nikkorn/mistreevous/README.md

 ```

 #### Optional Arguments
-Arguments can optionally be passed to agent callback functions and can be a `number`, `string`, `boolean` or `null` if using MDSL, or any valid JSON when using a JSON definition.
+Arguments can optionally be passed to agent callback functions and can be a `number`, `string`, `boolean`, `null` or agent property reference.

 *MDSL*
 ```